 [The picture above depicts a Santa Fe School of Cooking stovetop grill that fits over your stove grates.
 But you can roast chiles directly on the grates of your gas stove.]

-Roast chilies fun fact: Melissa’s Produce purveyor of all things Hatch chile just released a new cookbook JIT for Hatch season: Hatch Pepper Cookbook.
+Roast chilies fun fact: Melissa’s Produce's new cookbook: Hatch Pepper Cookbook.
 I’ve already made two Hatch chiles recipes from this gorgeous cookbook.

 3.)
 Roast chilies in the Traeger